leekarensl/leekarensl.github.io/_posts/2023-03-17-employee-churn-prediction.md

 While predictive accuracy was relatively high - other modelling approaches could be tested, especially those somewhat similar to Random Forest, for example XGBoost, LightGBM to see if even more accuracy could be gained.

-From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting employee churn.
+From a data point of view, further variables could be collected (e.g. reasons for job satisfaction scores, reasons for leaving etc.), and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting employee churn.
 <br>
 <br>
 ___